ivanbok/ivanbok/README.md

 Hello, I’m Ivan.
 Thank you for dropping by my GitHub page!

 My key interests lie in Web Development, IT Architecting and Public Cloud Services.
 I'm currently working as a Cloud Architect at Amazon Web Services, and I enjoy creating and building new things.
-Also obsessed with automation.

 On a personal level, I enjoy Astronomy and Astrophotography.